curiousTauseef/Sliding-Brick-Puzzle/README.md

 	<img src="doc/img/manhatten_vs_blocking_2.png" width="400">
 </p>

-It is worth mentioning that the blocking heuristic does not provide a general Speedup of a fixed value.
+The blocking heuristic does not provide a general Speedup of a fixed value.
 The best Speedup was measured for level2 at 10.61.
 In case of level10 the Speedup is almost non-existent, because the number of explored nodes could only be reduced by a few compared to the Manhatten distance.